G-gerbes, principal 2-group bundles and characteristic classes: Introduction

 An important class of $G$-extensions is formed by the so called \emph{central $G$-extensions} \cite{NADG}, those for which the structure 2-group $\Crossed{G}{\Aut(G)}$ reduces to the 2-group $\Crossed{Z(G)}{1}$ (where $Z(G)$ stands for the center of $G$).
 They correspond to $G$-gerbes with trivial band or $G$-bound gerbes \cite{NADG}.
 Each such extension determines a principal $\Crossed{Z(G)}{1}$-bundle over the base groupoid $\gm$.
-In \cite{BehrendXu}, Behrend-Xu gave a natural construction associating a class in $H^3(\gm)$ to a central $S^1$-extension of a Lie groupoid $\Gamma$.
+In \cite{BehrendXu}, Behrend \& Xu gave a natural construction associating a class in $H^3(\gm)$ to a central $S^1$-extension of a Lie groupoid $\Gamma$.
 When the base Lie groupoid is Morita equivalent to a smooth manifold (viewed as a trivial 2-groupoid), a central $S^1$-extension is what has been studied by Murray and Hitchin under the name bundle gerbe \cites{Murray, Hitchin}.
-The Behrend-Xu class of a bundle gerbe coincides with its \emph{Dixmier-Douady class}, which can be described by the $3$-curvature.
-In the present paper, we extend the construction of Behrend-Xu and define a Dixmier-Douady class $\DDcent{\alpha}\in H^3(\gm)\otimes\mfzg$ for any central $G$-extension, where $G$ is a connected reductive Lie group.
+The Behrend--Xu class of a bundle gerbe coincides with its \emph{Dixmier--Douady class}, which can be described by the $3$-curvature.
+In the present paper, we extend the construction of Behrend \& Xu and define a Dixmier--Douady class $\DDcent{\alpha}\in H^3(\gm)\otimes\mfzg$ for any central $G$-extension, where $G$ is connected with a reductive Lie algebra.
 Since a central $G$-extension induces a $\Crossed{Z(G)}{1}$-principal bundle over $\gm$, there is also a charateristic map $H^3(\Crossed{Z(G)}{1})\to H^3(\gm)$.
 Dualizing, one obtains a class $\Duniv{\phi}\in H^3(\gm)\otimes\mfzg$.
-We prove that the Dixmier-Douady class $\DDcent{\alpha}$ coincides with the characteristic class $\Duniv{\phi}$.
-In a certain sense, this is the gerbe analogue of the Chern-Weil isomorphism for principal bundles \cites{Dupont,MilnorStasheff}.
+We prove that the Dixmier--Douady class $\DDcent{\alpha}$ coincides with the characteristic class $\Duniv{\phi}$.
+In a certain sense, this is the \emph{gerbe analogue of the Chern--Weil isomorphism} for principal bundles \cites{Dupont,MilnorStasheff}.